-The Warthogs' goal and Canonical's flagship project is Ubuntu.
-If you've gotten this far, you already have some idea of what that means.
-That said, this section offers a little bit of background that is helpful in understanding exactly what Ubuntu is and what its goals are.
+The Warthogs’ goal and Canonical’s flagship project is Ubuntu.
+If you’ve gotten this far, you already have some idea of what that means.
+That said, this section tries to offer a little bit of background that is helpful in understanding exactly what Ubuntu is and what its goals are.

 What Is a Distribution?

 It’s clear to most people that Ubuntu is an OS.
 The full story is a little more complex.
 Ubuntu is what is called a distribution of GNU/Linux—a distro for short.
 Understanding exactly what that means requires, once again, a little bit of history.
 In the early days of GNU and Linux, users needed a great deal of technical knowledge.
 Only geeks needed to apply.
 There were no Linux operating systems in the sense that we usually use the term—there was no single CD or set of disks that one could use to install.
 Instead, the software was dozens and even hundreds of individual programs, each built differently by a different individual, and each distributed separately.
 Installing each of the necessary applications would be incredibly time consuming at best.
 In many cases, incompatibilities and the technical trickery necessary to install software made getting a GNU/Linux system on a hard disk prohibitively difficult.
 A great deal of knowledge of configuration and programming was necessary just to get a system up and running.
 As a result, very few people who were not programmers used these early GNU/Linux systems.